TVersluijs/RGEE_Snowmelt/README.md

 TomVersluijs_S2_Points_Snowmelt.R'.
 However, in the latter script all points are analysed consecutively using a loop, which makes that script significantly slower to run.
 That script does not rely on a shapefile and thus works for points spaced much further apart (i.e. tracking data of migratory birds).
 The current script only works for small areas of c.a.
 50-100 km2 (larger areas might result in computation errors unless the spatial resolution of the analyses is decreased).
-In addition, the 'pixel_gam' method is implemented in script "04", but not in the current script "07".

 <p float="left">
   <img align="top" src="./_pictures/07A-Sentinel2_Zackenberg_Shapefile_Points.png" width="49%" title="Five point locations with a buffer zone of 250m located within a shapefile area in Zackenberg" />